mgmeyers/react-ferms/README.md

 ## `<Status />`

-Outputs the transformed value of a form field.
+Outputs the status of the form or a specific field.

 ### Props